Over 20,000 wetsuits & accessories in stock today!

 There aren’t many top-notch surfing spots on the Gulf Coast.
 But the beaches near St. Augustine, a historic Spanish colony, deliver.
 The town’s renowned for having a friendly, down-to-earth surfing culture that’s sure to make you feel welcome, no matter your experience or skill.
 The sea temperature here dips down to 62 in January and February and rises to nearly 84 degrees in August.

-Figuring out what wetsuit in certain water temperatures can be tricky, so check out this water temperature chart to guide you in the right direction:
+Figuring out what wetsuit in certain water temperatures can be tricky, so check out this water temperature chart to guide you in the right direction: Wetsuit Wearhouse: Water Temperatures

 Editor’s Note

 This blog post was originally published in 2017 and has since been reviewed and updated.
-(9/23)
+(4/26)

-Lauren (LoLo) has been turning words into blog posts for Wetsuit Wearhouse since 2014.
+Lauren has been turning words into blog posts for Wetsuit Wearhouse since 2014.
 She learned to surf for the first time ever in Costa Rica but she gravitates more towards SUP.
-When she's not scouring the web for travel deals, you can find her either hiking, running, gardening, tending to her animals, or reading a good book outside on a beautiful day.
+You can almost always find her doing something outdoors or in her hammock swing reading a good book.

 Latest Posts by Lauren Collison (see all)